-- 45. Leeds Trinity University is committed to working closely with Leeds Trinity Students' Union (LTSU) to improve the student experience for all students at Leeds Trinity.
+45. Leeds Trinity University is committed to working closely with Leeds Trinity Students' Union (LTSU) to improve the student experience for all students at Leeds Trinity.
 All Academic Board committees relating to the student experience include student representation and the Students' Union president sits on the Senior Management Group meetings; this enables students to be involved in the operational and strategic decision making processes and to have the opportunity to monitor progress.

-Students are also on appointment panels for key positions. - 46.
-Members of Leeds Trinity Students' Union have been directly involved in the design and development of this Access Agreement through the Access and Success Group.
+- 46. Members of Leeds Trinity Students' Union have been directly involved in the design and development of this Access Agreement through the Student Experience and Engagement Committee.
 Students input and involvement in Leeds Trinity's Widening Participation programme is significant and a contributory factor to its continued success. - 47.
-Leeds Trinity Students' Union and Leeds Trinity University run regular feedback sessions.
-These are institution-wide initiatives that engage with students and staff (service and academic) around the main theme of listening and responding to students. - 48.
+Leeds Trinity Students' Union and Leeds Trinity University run an annual Student Voice Week.
+This is an institution-wide initiative that engaged students and staff (service and academic) around the main theme of listening and responding to students.
+The event continues to be a great success. - 48.
 Student Forums are now embedded in the annual calendar, centred around key themes voted for by students.
 Key staff, including the Executive, attend all Student Forums and respond to questions.
 Students can pose questions directly or anonymously via the Students' Union President. - 49.
-A student suggestions scheme was piloted in 2014/15 building on the success of the Student Voice Walls introduced in 2013/14.
-The scheme will be rolled out further in 2015/16.
+A student suggestions scheme was piloted in 2014/15 building on the success of the Student Voice Walls introduced in 2013/14 and has been rolled out further since.